Pearson-Higher-Ed/design/c/loading-indicator/v1.0.0-beta.3/index.md

       : - Chip is 200px wide and 70px tall
         - Text and indicator are centered in the chip
         - 12px spacing between icon and text
+        - Text may wrap to multiple lines if needed, should stay vertically centered
+        - Chip has 20px margins that force text to wrap

       Colors
       : - Background Color: [Charcoal](/design/c/colors/v2.0.0/#rd-charcoal-252525)